poppy-project/Poppy-basic-arms/README.md

 **Authors:** Matthieu Lapeyre, Alexandre Le Falher.

+### Looking for the Solidworks files ?

+We are using a GitHub feature called GIT LFS.
+It is great for versionning solidworks files but it stills lack basic features.
+If you download directly solidworks files from this web page, you will get an empty file...

+You have two option:

+1. Download the last official Solidworks version in the [release](https://github.com/poppy-project/Poppy-basic-arms/releases).
+You will also find STL, STEP and parasolid files.
+- Clone locally this repository following [this guide](doc/cloning.md).
+This solution is only for people desiring to contribute or develop news hardware features for Poppy.

 ## Support
 You need support ?
 The [Poppy forum](forum.poppy-project.org) is the best (and single) place to ask for help !